lzty/zpacker/README.md

 - support all c++ STL sequence and association containers, std::tuple, std::variant, std::array(serialization only), std::forward_list(serialization only) and customized types

 ## Examples
-All the examples are placed in example.cpp, here we demonstrate some basic usages:
+All the examples are placed in example.cpp, here are some basic usages:

 - serialize a basic STL container
 ```C++